How to Be Productive At Home: 25 Ways To Rock Your Day

 Strive to do a quick morning workout, or a stretching session every day – the benefits of working out are endless!
 If you work out on a regular basis, you know how wonderful it is for your mind and body.
 If you are new to this, start off with workout videos on YouTube.
 Once you get the hang of it, you can get your hands on some basic gym equipment like dumbbells or one of my faves – the resistance bands (or “booty bands”)!

 I can’t say enough about how these resistance bands have changed my regular, boring, and overall ‘meh’ workout routine.
 Suddenly, all those simple exercises became more challenging, the stretching has become more satisfying and my bum started to look really good after about 2 weeks of using them.
 How do I know?
-Well, my boyfriend has been asking “what-a-hell have you done to your booty” about 15 times a day, so I guess they do work!
+Well, my boyfriend has been asking “what have you done to your booty” about 15 times a day, so I guess they do work!
 Here are the ones I’ve been using:

 … And some ideas what you can do with them: